 While the system does not cure paralysis — and patients don’t get to take it home — it does provide substantial benefits.
 Simply getting out of their wheelchair improves muscle tone and bone density, boosts cardiovascular health and reduces the risk of pneumonia and blood clots.
 There’s also the potential to regain some function.
 Patients can sometimes grow new nerve connections — an ability called synaptic plasticity — but only if they can move.

-“Using robots such as the Ekso in a rehab setting offers a potential for improved outcomes for patients and gets them up and moving their muscles and joints in a way that they just couldn’t before,” said Michael Lobatz, MD, neurologist and medical director of the Rehabilitation Center at Scripps Encinitas.
-“Additionally, when someone who has been in a wheelchair for several years is able to stand, take steps and look someone in the eye, the mental benefits are enormous.”
+“Using robots, such as the Ekso, in a rehab setting offers a potential for improved outcomes for patients,” says neurologist Michael Lobatz, MD, the rehabilitation center’s medical director.
+“It gets them up and moving their muscles and joints in a way that they just couldn’t before.
+Additionally, when someone who has been in a wheelchair for several years is able to stand, take steps and look someone in the eye, the mental benefits are enormous.”

 The exoskeleton was purchased through the LaVerne and Blaine Briggs Rehabilitation and Neuroscience Fund, which was created to support advanced programs at the Scripps Memorial Hospital Encinitas Rehabilitation Center.